nofaceinbook/Maexchen/README.md

 ## Disclaimer
 This is a **first very basic version** but it allows you to play the game in a Discord channel.
+**NOTE: Currently updated to include also further games like "who am I" and a quiz - ongoing -**

 ## Installation
 * Python version 3.5.3 or above needed